-This is a sponsored post, but all thoughts are my own.
+AD- This is a sponsored post.
+All thoughts remain my own.

 After graduating from University, I’ve been trying to find part-time work and build my blog on the side.
 In the next few months, I’d like to start writing for some freelance clients, and so the research for this post is going to come in very handy when I want to find some work and start reaching out to clients.